 NATIONAL FILET MIGNON DAY

-National Filet Mignon Day is observed annually on August 13th.
-Usually, from a steer or heifer, a filet mignon is a steak cut of beef taken from the smaller end of the tenderloin of the beef carcass.
+National Filet Mignon Day on August 13 celebrates a specialty cut of beef.
+Usually, from a steer or heifer, a filet mignon is a steak taken from the smaller end of the tenderloin of the beef carcass.

 - When found on a French menu, filet mignon may also refer to pork rather than beef.